Joel Warner

 Joel Warner is an American author and journalist.
 He is the managing editor of The Lever investigative news outlet, and formerly worked as a staff writer for International Business Times and Westword.
 He has also written for Esquire, Wired, Men's Health, Men's Journal, Bloomberg Businessweek, The Boston Globe, Slate, Grantland, and other publications.
-He is co-author of the The Humor Code: A Global Search For What Makes Things Funny, and the forthcoming The Curse of the Marquis: A Notorious Scoundrel, A Mythical Manuscript, And The Biggest Scandal In Literary History.
+He is co-author of The Humor Code: A Global Search For What Makes Things Funny, and the forthcoming The Curse of the Marquis: A Notorious Scoundrel, A Mythical Manuscript, And The Biggest Scandal In Literary History.

 The Humor Code

 In 2010, Warner met Peter McGraw, a professor at the University of Colorado.
 Warner was fascinated by McGraw's research and unified theory of humor, the Benign Violation Theory.
 Starting in 2011, the two created "The Humor Code Project," a two-year, 91,000-mile global search for what makes things funny.
 Their travels took them to Tanzania, Scandinavia, Japan, Israel, Peru, and several other destinations in North America.
 McGraw and Warner authored The Humor Code, a book about their travels and the experiments they conducted along the way.
 The two maintained multiple blogs about their adventures on Wired, Huffington Post, and Psychology Today.